DV

 What is the difference between TSII and TSLA?

-TSII (REX TSLA Growth & Income ETF) tracks Tesla (TSLA) with an electric vehicles strategy, while TSLA (Tesla, Inc.) tracks — with an income approach.
+TSII (REX TSLA Growth & Income ETF) tracks Tesla (TSLA) with an electric vehicles approach, while TSLA (Tesla, Inc.) is a stock.
 They are issued by REX Shares and — respectively.

 Can I hold both TSII and TSLA?